mmyros/bayes-window/README.rst

 TODO
 ----
+- if len(conditions)>1: condition = 'combined condition'.
+Then, lme should work
 - Less haphazard testing
 - Shrinkage layer: Should be as easy as alt.layer with unpooled model
    - Make sure + works well with facet